 Care and support for someone in their own home

-Most local authorities will charge for care that is provided in the person's own home.
-How much the recipient of care pays will depend on the financial assessment, and also where the person lives, as each local authority can decide its own charges.
+Most local authorities will charge for care that is provided in someone's own home.
+How much the person pays will depend on the financial assessment.

-The Department of Health Guidance for Local Authorities is something that every local authority should follow.
-It states that any charges must be 'reasonable', and suggests that people receiving care should not be expected to live on an income lower than people receiving Income support or the guarantee credit element of Pension credit plus a buffer of 25 per cent.
-This level of income is called the 'basic level'.
-Anybody whose income does not exceed the basic level should not be charged for home care.
+The Care Act (2014) states that any charges must be 'reasonable'.
+It says that people receiving care should not be expected to live on an income lower than a 'basic level'.
+This basic level is calculated as the income received on Income support or the guarantee credit element of Pension credit, plus an extra 25 per cent.
+Anybody whose income does not exceed the basic level should not be charged for homecare.

-Individual local authorities can decide whether or not to count severe disability premium, Disability living allowance or Attendance allowance as income.
-If a care need requires a service during the day, the local authority should not count benefit entitlement linked to care that is needed at night.
-For example, if a person receives the higher level of Attendance allowance, and they are eligible for this higher level because of supervision they need during the night, the additional higher amount should not be counted in a financial assessment for care they need during the day.
+Individual local authorities can decide whether or not to count severe disability premium, Disability living allowance, Personal independence payment or Attendance allowance as income.
+If a person's care need means that they require a service during the day, the local authority should not count benefit entitlement linked to care that is needed at night.
+For example, if a person receives the higher level of Attendance allowance, and is eligible for this higher level because of the supervision they need during the night, the additional higher amount should not be counted in a financial assessment for care the person needs during the day.

-Once someone's savings or income have dropped below the threshold, the local authority should start paying for that person's care.
-A local authority should regularly review a person's savings so that they are aware when they should take over paying some or all of the care costs.
+Once someone's savings or income have dropped below the threshold, the local authority should start paying for their care services.
+A local authority should regularly review a person's savings so that they are aware of when it should take over paying some or all of the care costs.
 If you feel that someone's savings have dropped below the limit, or are about to, you can contact the local authority to ask for a review.

-If someone refuses to pay for home care, social services cannot withdraw the service.
-They have a legal duty to meet the care needs of people with dementia.
-They would therefore be expected to continue to meet the person's needs while attempting to resolve the financial situation.
+If someone refuses to pay for homecare, the local authority cannot withdraw the service.
+They have a legal duty to meet people's eligible care needs.
+They would therefore be expected to continue to meet the person's needs while attempting to resolve any dispute.

-If someone feels they have been excessively charged for care, they (or their carers) have a right to complain (see 'Complaints' below).
+If someone feels they have been excessively charged for care, they (or their carer) have a right to complain (see 'Complaints' below).

-There are many different types of respite care that can help carers to take a much needed break.
-These include day centres, home care services and residential stays.
+There are many different types of replacement care that can help carers to take a much-needed break.
+These include day centres, homecare services, residential stays and breaks to attend a social function, and they can be discussed when deciding on the support plan.
 Local authorities can choose to charge for this care, and many do.

-If you are charged for respite services, you may find some financial help locally.
-It may be worth asking your local authority about local schemes to help fund respite care.
-Carer break vouchers may be available to you.
-These are given by the local authority and can be used to pay towards respite care.
+If you are charged for replacement care services, you may find some financial help locally.
+It may be worth asking your local authority about local schemes or charitable organisations to help pay for replacement care.
+Carer break vouchers may be available.
+These are sometimes given by the local authority and can be used to pay towards replacement care.

 Care home fees

-Unlike non-residential care, for care home fees there is a national standard for charging, and for deciding who is responsible for paying, although this is different in England and Wales.
+For care home fees there is a national standard for charging and for deciding who is responsible for paying.

 In England, there are two threshold limits: